utshomax/postman-docs/src/pages/docs/postman-flows/reference/blocks-list.md

 Enables large amounts of formatted text to be entered.
 The values in the variables section can be included in the text using `{{key}}` where `key` is the name of your variable.

 **Variables** - Named information or assigned values that can be included in the text using the `{{key}}` format.
-Variables created in flows are not available to test scripts or other features outside Postman Flows.
+Variables created in flows aren't available to test scripts or other features outside Postman Flows.

 **Out** - Sends the information entered in the text box to the next block.